MakeSchool-Tutorials/Makestagram-Swift-V2/P16-Implementing-Likes/content.md

 ##Fetching all likes for a given post

 It's once again on you!
 Try to come up with an implementation for the `likesForPost` method.
+It should find all the `Like`s related to the given post.
+It should also include the `User` objects that liked the post in the `Like` objects that are returned, so that we'll be able to display the usernames of the users that liked it.

-Hint: it should take a completion block and call it when the query completes!
+It should take a completion block as a parameter and call it when the query completes!
 We already have implemented one Parse request that does this...

+Here's the function signature:

+	static func likesForPost(post: Post, completionBlock: PFQueryArrayResultBlock) {

+	}

 > [solution]
 And here's our solution: